shubham-singh433/CodeRed/README.md

 6. Create a pull request (PR) from your fork's branch to the main repository's `main` branch.
 8. Provide a descriptive title and detailed description for your PR.

-## Contact

-If you have any questions or suggestions about the solutions, feel free to open an issue in this repository or contact me via email at example@email.com.

 Happy coding!